Georgia

 What happens if you fly a drone over a Georgia prison?

-Photographing a place of incarceration by drone without the warden's authorization is a misdemeanor under O.C.G.A. § 42-5-18.
-Using a drone to deliver contraband into the facility is a felony punishable by one to ten years in prison.
+Intentionally photographing or recording a place of incarceration by drone for the purpose of committing a criminal offense is a felony under O.C.G.A. § 42-5-18, punishable by five to ten years in prison; failing to get the warden's prior authorization is not by itself evidence of criminal intent.
+Using a drone to deliver contraband into the facility is a separate felony punishable by one to ten years in prison.

 Can I use a drone to help me hunt in Georgia?